Exercise and cholesterol are closely linked.

 SLOW FOOD, MADE FAST

 Other simple things?
 Plenty of fibre rich foods are known to reduce the total cholesterol.
 Salads and fruit and the easiest?
-The pectin in an apple diet is excellent, and 2-3 apples alone per day will lower your total cholesterol by 10%.
+The pectin in an apple is excellent, and 2 to 3 alone per day will lower your total cholesterol by 10%.
 You must eat the skins where 70% of the soluble fibre is located.

 So, five minutes with your skipping rope, plus 2 apples = 20% drop in total cholesterol.
 What could be easier?!!
 You see exercise and cholesterol go hand in hand.
 You really don't need to go to the ends of the earth to find solutions, and certainly you should consider these before taking drugs.
 They have some horrible side-effects.